TheGreatestHackers/firebaseblog/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-If you need the node modules, make sure to Run `npm install` and if need be, change error of depricated @angularfire2 to @angular/fire.
+If you need the node modules, make sure to Run `npm install` and if need be, change error of deprecated @angularfire2 to @angular/fire.
-I had to deal with a depricated import for firebase.
+I had to deal with a deprecated import for firebase.

+- If you are running into node modules errors, as I've seen dealing with `firebase.app.module.d.ts` or `interfaces.d.ts` or `database.d.ts` you must Run `ng add @angular/fire` correctly instead of what npm does by default and uninstall firebase and run that command.
+The imports are wacky but it should fix the issue.

+IF you see firebase/app as an issue, I assure you it's not and is something vs code won't pickup.

 ## Running unit tests